While ginger is an ingredient in many recipes, ginger desserts are where it really shines.

 While we’re on the subject of popular ginger desserts, let’s get gingerbread men out of the way, too.

-I know these little guys are generally only seen around Christmastime, but the truth is, gingerbread men are so much fun to make.
+I know these little guys are generally only seen around Christmas.
+But the truth is, gingerbread men are so much fun to make.

 If you have children, I suggest you make these a year-round treat.